By Naazish Yarkhan

 How many calories you eat each day impacts your weight.
 As nutritionist Shahana Khan explains, the calories you can eat to maintain your weight and those you consume when trying to lose weight are two very different numbers.
 Those numbers are influenced by your BMI, how much you want to lose, by when you want to shed those pounds, and your genetics.

 So how do you maintain your weight?
 Yes, exercise is good but so is tracking how many calories you eat each day “Logging your food and tracking your calories is so important,” says Shahana.
 If you ask Google or use an app, it will tell you how many calories almost any food is, including fruits and veggies.
+Plus, you can also look up the resurge customer reviews and find the product that aids you to manage your weight.
+These are safe pills, going by the reviews, and suit every body type.

 “If you are going on a diet, and you don’t do your research, you could be eating all the wrong quantities and calories accidentally.
 Nuts, for example, are good but you can’t eat them by the handful.”
 Lentils are good sources of protein but are also rich in calories.
 The same is true for protein-rich beans like kidney beans, navy beans, and chickpeas (read hummus, chole, chilli, bean salad).
 Clients of hers have taken to measuring their food in a cup or by the teaspoon (sugar, honey, peanut butter) and recording it to gain a true picture of the calories they are consuming each day.